DanielJDufour/xdim/README.md

 import { prepareData } from 'xdim';

 const result = prepareData({
-  fill: -99, // the default fill value is undefind, but it could be set to zero, null, -99, an object, or really anything you want
+  // the default fill value is undefined, but you can set it to zero, null, -99, an object, or really anything you want
+  // in this example, the default fill value is the number -99
+  fill: -99,
   layout: "[band][row][column]",
   sizes: {
     band: 4,